bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 At first install Vagrant and Virtualbox.

-You can do it following official instructions:
+You can do it following instructions in the official documentation:

 - `for Vagrant <https://www.vagrantup.com/docs/installation/>`_
 - `for VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_

-Check the versions of the services:
+PLease, make sure the versions of services are as specified below:

 1) Vagrant 1.9.1
 2) VirtualBox 5.0.40